 Therefore, is it safe to use a wireless charger?

 There is a common belief that wireless charging significantly decreases the battery life, considering that the inductive coils used in wireless charging use lithium-ion to keep the phone on while it is charging.
 On the other hand, most people believe that the responsibility of wired charging relies on its cord.

 Technically, the number of battery cycles decreases as you increase the number of charging cycles.
-A full battery cycle involves charging a phone from a particular percentage, allow it to drain to the previous percentage, and recharge it.
+A full battery cycle involves charging a phone from a particular percentage, allowing it to drain to the previous percentage, and recharging it.

 Another popular thought about the safety of wireless chargers is their electrical rating.
 Most of them have a rating of 7.5 to 10 watts, unlike most wired, which have at least a 10 watts rating.